Gingertonic/movie-js-site-scraper-demo/README.md

 # JS Movie Scraper Demo

-This is a CLI app demonstrating use of [Watir](http://watir.com) and headless Chrome to scrape a move website.
+This is a CLI app demonstrating use of [Watir](http://watir.com) and headless Chrome to scrape a movie website with content being loaded with JavaScript.

 ## Installation